truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 ## Steps API Endpoints

-“Steps” refer to internal reasoning or action steps an agent takes during processing (especially if using a ReAct-like chain of thought).
+"Steps" refer to internal reasoning or action steps an agent takes during processing (especially if using a ReAct-like chain of thought).
 These endpoints let you inspect those steps.

 ### GET `/v1/steps/` – List Steps